rejo-philip/fii_scrapper/README.md

 # fii_scrapper
-A basic scripper to scrap participant wise derivative open interest count from NSE.
+A basic scrapper to scrap participant wise derivative open interest count from NSE.